 Th24

 Between 1888 and 1900 three Austrian locomotive manufacturers (Wiener Neustadt, WLF and StEG) built 153 freight locomotives with 0-3-0 axle arrangement, designated class 56.
-Most of them (132) went to the KkStB (Kaiserlich-königliche österreichische Staatsbahnen), the rest served with various private railway companies.
-They were quite simple, single-expansion machines, running on saturated steam.
-Soon after their appearance Karl Gölsdorf proposed a variant with compound engine.
+Most of them (132) went to the kkStB (kaiserlich-königliche österreichische Staatsbahnen), the rest served with various private railway companies.
+They were quite simple, single-expansion engines, running on saturated steam.
+Soon after their appearance Karl Gölsdorf proposed a variant with compound steam engine.
 Gölsdorf was one of the keenest advocates of such layout, due to better economy, despite more complex design and certain maintenance problems.
-New machine appeared in 1893 and was soon accepted by KkStB as class 59.
-Until 1903, 193 examples were built by Wiener Neustadt, WLF, Krauss Linz, StEG and BMF (later known as PÈM).
-59.100 was written off before 1918, so some sources erroneously give 192 as the total output.
+New locomotive appeared in 1893 and was soon accepted by kkStB as class 59.
+Until 1903, 192 examples were built by Wiener Neustadt, WLF, Krauss Linz, StEG and BMMF (later known as PČM).
+When kkStB service numbers system was modified in 1905, 5999 became 59.99 and 15901 became 59.101.
+Thus, 59.100 never existed, although some older sources claim it was written off before 1918 and give total number built at 193.
+(I haven’t avoided this error in earlier version of this entry – many thanks to Piotr Staszewski for correction!)

 Apart from the steam engine, class 59 did not differ much from its predecessor and featured inner frame, 1258-mm drivers and one large steam dome.
 Some examples were fitted with large, Rihosek-type spark arrester, typical for many Austrian locomotives.
 Instead of two cylinders 450 mm in diameter, there was a high-pressure left cylinder (500 mm) and low-pressure right one (740 mm); Heusinger valve gear, then a novelty in Austria, replaced earlier Gooch mechanism.
 Tractive effort was marginally lower than in class 56, but coal consumption was reduced by 20 to 25 percent.

 As with other Austro-Hungarian classes, after 1918 these locomotives were distributed among several countries.
-Of 39 examples in Czechoslovakia in 1918, 30 served with ÈSD as class 324.2; withdrawals started well before WWII and last were written off in 1949.
-26 examples were impressed into CFR service in Romania – I have no information on their subsequent service.
+Of 39 examples in Czechoslovakia in 1918, 30 served with ČSD as class 324.2; withdrawals started well before WWII and last were written off in 1949.
+26 examples were impressed into service with CFR in Romania; last were withdrawn in 1937.
 Yugoslavian railways JDŽ received sixteen, classed 121; later they were re-classed 127, but only few (five?) served briefly after WWII.

 Main technical data